brooksryan/yarrow-app/README.md

 ## Usage
 Once you run the assistant, it will prompt you with a message indicating that it's ready to start.
 The assistant will then provide a situation and personas for the interaction.
 You will interact with the assistant verbally, and it will respond in kind.

-## Things we're building next
-* **Conversation History**: "Let me review all of the questions I've been asked, my answers, and the rating of those answers"
-* **Interview performance trends**: "How have my interview performances trended over time based on the AI evaluation?"
-* **Custom interivew questions**: "I want to be able to tailor the questions I'm asked to the specific interview I'm practicing for"
-* **Interview suites**: "I want to create a set of questions that I want to answer in order so that the practice feels more like a real interview"